-So, what is the top speed of a 125cc go-kart?
-125cc karts typically reach between 70mph and 80mph.
-Weather conditions, track layout and tire usage will all contribute to the speed of a go-kart on a track.
+125cc karts typically reach top speeds of between 70 mph and 80 mph (113 to 129 kph).
+Weather conditions, track layout and tire usage will all affect the top speed of a go-kart on a track.
 Different levels of engine horsepower are another factor in the top speeds of these karts.

+Below, we’ll go into more detail all about the top speeds of 125cc go-karts.
 As well as discussing five different go-karts and their maximum speeds, I’ll be covering other topics such as kart safety, features to look for in a go-kart and, lastly, which go-kart I’d personally pick.
-To hear the views of an avid kart racer with well over a decade of experience, keep reading!

-Some karts are made with 30mm moly tubing which makes them a bit more light-weight than the 32mm versions, but otherwise, the bare chassis are simply that; canvases for your engines and tuning adjustments to make them go fast!
+Some 125cc go-karts are made with 30 mm moly tubing which makes them a bit more lightweight than the 32 mm versions, but otherwise, the bare chassis is simply a structure for your engine that you can tune to make it go faster.

 How Many Horsepower Does A 125cc Go-Kart Have?

-Having lower horsepower does of course correlate to a lower top speed, but horsepower isn’t everything that it seems!
+Having lower horsepower does of course correlate to a lower top speed, but horsepower isn’t everything.
 For one, you can always tune and upgrade your base engine to produce more horsepower and allow it to go faster.
 It’s a complicated process, but if you fall in love with a particular engine, it’s always a labor of love to do this and very satisfying when you push the boundaries.

 In terms of each engine being different, let’s take the X30 as an example.
-It may be the lowest horsepower engine of the bunch, but a lot of kart racers still love it and use it competitively in order to beat out people with the X125T!
-They can achieve this by tuning it, of course, to tease out 2 extra horsepower, and they choose to do so because of the engine itself.
+It may be the lowest horsepower engine of the bunch, but a lot of kart racers still love it and use it competitively in order to beat people with the X125T.
+They can achieve this by tuning it of course, to tease out 2 extra horsepower, and they choose to do so because of the engine itself.

-A couple of engines have cross-over to run in the same races, but mostly, everything is separated by engine to even the playing field.
-If you’re looking for the fastest of the fast, the RoK GP is certainly the class to choose, but if you’re after something a bit simpler yet still fun, you’ll never go wrong with the reliable ol’ X30!
+A couple of engines have cross-over to run in the same races, but most of the time races are separated by engine type to even the playing field.
+If you’re looking for the fastest around, the Rok GP is certainly the class to choose, but if you’re after something a bit simpler yet still fun, you’ll never go wrong with the reliable X30!

-- Important Briefings: No matter whether you’ve heard the driver briefing once or one million times, always pay attention before the start of a race or practice session to listen!
-There’ll always be stuff you can learn in order to improve your driving and how to drive safer.
+No matter whether you’ve heard the driver briefing once or one million times, always pay attention to them before the start of a race or practice session.
+There’ll always be stuff you can learn in order to improve your driving and how to drive safer at that particular track.

-- The Whole Package: Don’t skimp out on your safety gear.
-You need a race suit, SNELL authorized helmet, race boots and race gloves as an absolute minimum.
-I’d recommend getting a rib protector simply for comfort purposes over long races, and you should invest in a set of wet-weather overalls for when the heavens open.
+Don’t skimp out on your safety gear.
+You need a race suit, SNELL certified helmet, race boots, and race gloves at an absolute minimum.
+I’d recommend getting a rib protector simply for comfort purposes over long races, and you should invest in a set of wet-weather karting overalls for when the heavens open.

-Wearing your safety gear, staying alert on track, learning everything you can about the kart and generally remembering to respect the sport overall will count for so much more than simply shying away from it all.
-In over ten years spent go-karting, I’ve only picked up one minor injury!
+Wearing your safety gear, staying alert on track, learning everything you can about the kart, and generally remembering to respect the sport overall will help ensure you are safe when driving your 125cc go-kart.

 What To Look For In A 125cc Go-Kart

 This is quite the tricky thing to offer advice on because picking your own rig is a highly personal process.
-Some people are looking for entirely lightweight chassis, others want some cutting-edge features that can give an edge in a race, and all sorts else.
+Some people are looking for a simple lightweight chassis, while others want some extra features that can give you the edge in a race.
 Even differences in the chassis tubing can be a big decision to make, and there’s only two types to choose from for 125cc go-karts!

-For example, 100cc-built kart chassis are almost all made with 30mm moly tubing as standard to not weigh down the somewhat smaller, less powerful engine they’re supposed to run with.
-Size-wise, too, there won’t be as much room for a more powerful engine if you choose a kart that’s supposed to function with a smaller cc engine.
+For example, 100cc-built kart chassis are almost all made with 30 mm moly tubing as standard to not weigh down the somewhat smaller, less powerful engine they’re supposed to run with.
+There won’t be much room for a more powerful engine if you choose a kart that’s supposed to function with a smaller cc engine.

 More than anything, do some research on which kart manufacturers and dealers are located nearby.
 Look into the company’s background and what they focus on when making their karts for the general public.

-It’s important to pick a chassis made by somebody who has a location nearby, because getting spare parts will be far easier than always resorting to online guessing games!
-That, and you can get a rapport with people in your area to help fix issues or otherwise geek out about your kart, which is all part of the fun.
+It’s important to pick a chassis made by a brand with a location nearby, because getting spare parts will be far easier than always resorting to online shopping.
+That, and you can build up rapport with people in your area to help fix issues or otherwise geek out about your kart, which is all part of the fun!

 What Kart Would I Purchase?